 1. As robustness, we will remove all individuals who answered that the expected result was negative.
 This number is well below the estimates presented in the data task.
-2. Heterogeneity analysis on the following dimensions: - (a) Gender - (b) Master's degree or above qualification - (c) Coding skills, as measured by whether the individual correctly clustered their standard errors in the screening question - (d) Coding skills, as measured by all data screening questions and coding multiple-choice questions.
-For this, we will implement an above/below software-specific median cut. - (e) Econometrics/Microeconometrics knowledge, as measured by multiple-choice screening questions.
+2. Heterogeneity analysis on the following dimensions: - (a) Gender

+- (b) Master's degree or above qualification - (c) Coding skills, as measured by whether the individual correctly clustered their standard errors in the screening question - (d) Coding skills, as measured by all data screening questions and coding multiple-choice questions.
+For this, we will implement an above/below software-specific median cut. - (e) Econometrics/Microeconomics knowledge, as measured by multiple-choice screening questions.
 For this, we will implement an above/below median cut.

 3. Since we do not have perfect information on the real-time individuals spent on the test, we will not do any heterogeneity analysis using the time of completion.
+4. In the appendix, we will include estimations separately for each wave.